cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 Note that all operators are included in the precedence table, even the assignment operator.
-Since the assignment operator is the last row it has the lowest precendence.
+Since the assignment operator is the last row it has the lowest precedence.
 This means we evaluate the LHS and RHS of the assignment operator first before doing the actual assignment.
 An example is shown below.